 A CUPS Class appears as a regular Proxy Printer in the list: the number of member printers is enclosed in parenthesis, just after its CUPS name.
-For CUPS class members, the CUPS classes to which they belong are shown in parentheses.

 SavaPage requires that CUPS Class members all have the same PPD.

 4.8.1.6.
 Select and Sort